 In Billions of Years, the Sun Will Swallow the Earth

-A collaboration with the photographer Andy Sewell and producer Ed Prosser, exploring our sense of time and space.
+A collaboration with the photographer Andy Sewell and producer Ed Prosser.

-Locked down in the summer of 2020, the author Jarred McGinnis reflects on his experiences as a male primary-carer and a disabled parent.
-His thoughts return to his daughter’s birth in 2016.
-Moving from their time in Mexico after she was born, through their hour of exercise spent together in a Bethnal Green churchyard, and imagining their lives as she grows up.
-It is a work that is equally moving and funny but also barbed with the truths of being a father during the strange and tumultuous years of 2016 – 2020.
+While the audience watches the ‘near-repetition’ of imagery of a churchyard taken over the four seasons of a year, the author Jarred McGinnis reflects on his experiences as an immigrant, a male primary-carer and a disabled parent.
+His thoughts return to their time in Mexico after his daughter was born, through their moment at play in a Bethnal Green churchyard, and imagining their lives as she grows up in Marseille, drifting between past, present and future in a deliberately free flowing way, exploring the themes of parenthood/childhood and of place and time.
+It is a work that is equally moving and funny but also barbed with the truths of being a man determined to be a different kind of father than he has known.

 One of the triptychs (winter)